 Ninebot Max: Alternative

 A great alternative to the Ninebot Max is the Turboant X7 Pro.
 It delivers 30 miles on a single charge, a top speed of 20 mph, and is 8.2 lbs lighter at 33lbs.
-Best of all, it costs only $499.98.
+Best of all, it costs just $499.98.

 If your budget won’t stretch quite as far as the Ninebot Max but you want a high-quality Ninebot scooter, the ES4 is your next best option.
 This scooter is fairly similar to the Max, with a few key differences, including a cheaper price tag, that might make it a more appealing option for some riders.